 Water Chair

-This chair began as an exploration into how a single 1 mm thick, one-square-meter sheet of metal could be transformed into a functional and sculptural object.
-The project focused on pushing the boundaries of a seemingly simple material, experimenting with form, structure, and surface without relying on complex processes.
+This chair is the result of my exploration into how a single 1 mm thick, one-square-meter sheet of metal could be transformed into a functional and sculptural object.
+I set out to push the boundaries of a seemingly simple material, experimenting with form, structure, and surface without relying on complex processes.

-My objective was to investigate how a flat, flexible, and structurally unstable metal sheet could be transformed into an organic, steady form.
-To achieve this, I developed a unique technique involving the manual hammering of the sheet into a cylindrical shape, creating a continuous wave pattern.
-By applying this technique from both sides, the metal becomes bent in multiple directions, resulting in a structure that is rigid and stable.
+My aim was to see how a flat, flexible, and structurally unstable sheet could become an organic, steady form.
+To achieve this, I developed a technique of manually hammering the sheet into a cylindrical shape, creating a continuous wave pattern.
+By working the metal from both sides, I was able to bend it in multiple directions, which gave the structure rigidity and stability.

-This process does not require the application of heat, thereby preserving the material’s inherent strength.
-To highlight the contrast between the manipulated texture and the original smooth surface, I deliberately left part of the sheet untouched.
+This process requires no heat, allowing the material to retain its inherent strength.
+To emphasize the contrast between the manipulated texture and the original smooth surface, part of the sheet has been left untouched.